The Combining Form Pyel/o Means: Understanding Its Role in Medical Terminology

 What is the Renal Pelvis?

 The renal pelvis is not just a passive conduit; it plays an active role in the urinary system's function.
-Its muscular walls help propel urine toward the ureter, and its structure allows for the expansion and contraction necessary to accommodate varying volumes of urine.
+Even so, its muscular walls help propel urine toward the ureter, and its structure allows for the expansion and contraction necessary to accommodate varying volumes of urine.
 Understanding the renal pelvis is vital for diagnosing and treating conditions such as kidney stones, infections, or obstructions that may affect urine flow.

 The Role of Pyel/o in Medical Terms